How can I set up a GitLab runner for iOS/macOS projects?

 Set Tags (Optional): If you want to distinguish between different runners or assign specific jobs to specific runners, you can add tags to your runner during registration.
 Tags can be useful when you have multiple runners with different capabilities.

-Verify Connection: Go to your GitLab project's CI/CD settings and verify that the runner is active and connected.
+Last but not least, hop back over to your GitLab project's CI/CD settings and make sure your runner is active and connected.
+All systems go!
+Congratulations!

 Please note that you may need to configure additional settings in your .gitlab-ci.yml file, depending on the specific requirements of your iOS/macOS projects, such as installing Xcode, setting up certificates, and configuring Fastlane for automation.
 Additionally, ensure that your macOS machine has the necessary resources (CPU, memory, etc.) to handle the build and testing tasks efficiently.